 - Research the top single-family rental markets.
 Find out where the top single-family rental markets are according to the experts.
 ATTOM Data Solutions, RCLCO, National Real Estate Investor, John Burns Real Estate Consulting, CoreLogic, and the National Rental Home Council are all credible sources, to name a few.
 For a list of strong SFR markets with available inventory, check out Roofstock’s coverage area or explore our market pages.

 - Examine specific zip codes.
 All big cities have great and not-so-great places to invest.
 ATTOM Data Solutions' reports and Zillow’s home values tool can help you get more granular.
-You can also seek out intel from locals on BiggerPockets’ forums or speak directly with a Roofstock advisor for deeper market insight.
+You can also seek out intel from locals on BiggerPockets’ forums or speak directly with a Roofstock specialist for deeper market insight.

 - Evaluate the neighborhood.
 Think about attributes that appeal to tenants.
 This includes local school quality, the walkability factor, trees, nearby amenities (parks, retail shops, restaurants, general services) and commuting distance to city centers and/or major transportation hubs such as airports and subway stations.
 You can also take advantage of the Roofstock Neighborhood Rating, a first-of-its-kind index that helps buyers measure investment risk against potential return.

 Step 3: Evaluate the property